andrey-kondratov/juancamera-proxy/README.md

 ![Build](https://github.com/andead/juancamera-proxy/workflows/Build/badge.svg)

+> This project is now archived as I no longer use the camera.
+Feel free to create a fork and maintain your version.

 # Guangzhou Juan IP Camera proxy

 A proxy server app for streaming video from a Guangzhou Juan IP camera without